thanhthaohoang/leeto-integration-test/README.md

 Your goal is to integrate [this view](https://www.figma.com/file/UDKlhGrPqtxdRGG0xNoVFj/Integration-Test?node-id=1%3A165) with a version with 5 data cards wich can be responsive on a smaller screen like [this](https://www.figma.com/file/UDKlhGrPqtxdRGG0xNoVFj/Integration-Test?node-id=2%3A126).

  The grid you will build for the cards need to work for 3 cards instead of 5.
- For 3 data cards, the design on stadard screen is [here](https://www.figma.com/file/UDKlhGrPqtxdRGG0xNoVFj/Integration-Test?node-id=2%3A459) and on a smaller screen [here](https://www.figma.com/file/UDKlhGrPqtxdRGG0xNoVFj/Integration-Test?node-id=2%3A613).
+ For 3 data cards, the design on standard screen is [here](https://www.figma.com/file/UDKlhGrPqtxdRGG0xNoVFj/Integration-Test?node-id=2%3A459) and on a smaller screen [here](https://www.figma.com/file/UDKlhGrPqtxdRGG0xNoVFj/Integration-Test?node-id=2%3A613).

 Good luck! 😎